jaywink/ansible-letsencrypt/README.md

 #### More detail

-* The client will be installed in `/opt/letsencrypt` as root
+* The client will be installed in `/opt/certbot` as root
-* Each run will pull in the latest LetsEncrypt client code
+* Each run will pull in the latest Certbot client code
 * The role will stop Apache2 before requesting a cert
 * `certonly` mode is used, which means no automatic web server installation
 * After cert issuing, you can find it in `/etc/letsencrypt/live/<domainname>`